TJGallin/Rock-Paper-Scissors/README.md

 Tune2 - Sound to indicate a draw

-VoiceMemo0 - Voice memo to indicate a win
+VoiceMemo0 - Voice memo to indicate a win (Postive)

-VoiceMemo1 - Voice memo to indicate a loss
+VoiceMemo1 - Voice memo to indicate a loss (Negative)

-VoiceMemo2 - Voice memo to indicate a draw
+VoiceMemo2 - Voice memo to indicate a draw (Stop)